 It also explains why babies are jumped on, as their fast pull-out movements urge dogs to action.

-4. Don’t Knee them in the Chest
+4. Don’t Knee Them In The Chest

-I agree that ‘why my dog keeps jumping on people’ can get on our nerves sometimes.
+I agree that ‘why my dog keeps jumping on people can get on our nerves sometimes.
 But you wouldn’t believe what many of them are prepared to do in an attempt to control their dogs.

 Some of those include kicking them every time they jump, squeezing their front paw until they yelp, pulling or yanking them on a leash, kneeing them in the chest, flipping them over backward, blowing an air horn in their ear, and much more.

-But such harsh and abusive treatment may hurt your dog physically, and also may permanently damage your relationship with it.
+But such harsh and abusive treatment may hurt your dog physically and permanently damage your relationship with it.

-The above ways are completely wrong.
-This won’t teach them not to jump, but instead, they will only start fearing you and avoid coming near you.
+The above ways are entirely wrong.
+This won’t teach them not to jump; instead, they will only start fearing you and avoid coming near you.

-Now that you know the drill of what not to do when teaching your dog not to jump on people, let’s move on to how you can do it right.
+Now that you know the drill of what not to do when teaching your dog not to jump on people let’s move on to how you can do it right.